Concrete Cows: Significance

 In a programme, The Sculpture 100, made for Sky Television in December 2005, the Concrete Cows were included in a list of the 100 most influential works of twentieth-century open-air sculpture in England.
 The list also includes another piece in Milton Keynes: Triple Starhead by Paul Neagu (in Furzton).

 Two of the Cows featured at the British pavilion at the Venice Biennale of Architecture (2014).

 In popular culture

 The home supporters stand at Milton Keynes Dons F.C. is known as "The Cowshed", while its home stadium was briefly nicknamed 'The Moo Camp' (after FC Barcelona's Nou Camp).
 The team mascots are two pantomime-style cows named "Donny" and "Mooie".

 Actor Russell Crowe joked about the cows in 2007 while promoting the movie 3:10 to Yuma.
-The cows appear in Charles Stross' story The Concrete Jungle, and in Mark Wallington's Destination Lapland, where he marked seeing them a highlight of his passing visit.
+The cows appear in Charles Stross' story The Concrete Jungle, and in Mark Wallington's Destination Lapland, where he marked seeing them as a highlight of his passing visit.